CURRICULUM

 Bou Savong

 In this course, the students will learn the basics and recent topics in data engineering.
 First, the students will review the fundamental technology of database systems, followed by learning major techniques in data mining and graph processing and its related topics.
 The students will understand basic approaches of data engineering in the area of database and data mining, as well as recent trends in the area, i.e., graph processing.
 The lecture is given in English.
-Lecture is conducted in English.

 face-to-face(partially online)